AgonConsole8/agon-docs/FAQ.md

 And there are some minor revisions to discrete components on the board.
 Other than that, it is functionally identical to the original Agon Light design.

 ## I'm having issues with some video modes
+Historically, this has been a problem when the VDP firmware was built using the Arduino IDE.
+You are strongly advised to use PlatformIO to build the VDP firmware, and to update to the latest versions; in doing so you should no longer have any issues with screen modes.
+PlatformIO takes care of all the dependencies and settings and thus is much easier to use than the Arduino IDE.
+The Console8 VDP firmware no longer supports being built using the Arduino IDE and instead is built using PlatformIO to avoid these kind of issues.

-Make sure you have PSRAM enabled in the [Arduino IDE settings](https://github.com/breakintoprogram/agon-vdp#arduino-ide-settings) when you compile and transfer the VDP code.
+If you wish to still use the Arduino IDE and are building the Quark variant of the VDP firmware, you will need to make sure you have PSRAM enabled in the [Arduino IDE settings](https://github.com/breakintoprogram/agon-vdp#arduino-ide-settings) when you compile and transfer the VDP code.

 ## I'd like to start programming BBC Basic - where might I start?
 Have a look at [this](https://oldpatientsea.github.io/agon-bbc-basic-manual/0.1/bbc1.html) excellent guide.